ingeniousambivert/Feathers-React-Starter/server/README.md

 # Server

-> Feathers Server for theManagementProject
+> Feathers Server for MERN Starter

 ## About